jkvor/emysql/README.md

 ## Choosing                                             <a name="choosing"></a>

+#### Best
+In most cases, especially for high performance and stability, this package, [Emysql][emysql] will be the best choice.
+It was written from the ground up to overcome fundamental issues of 'erlang-mysql-driver'.
+It also has some usable docs meanwhile.

+#### Simple
-If you are looking for the plain necessities, you should use the [ejabberd][7] mysql driver.
-It is battle tested and stable.
-If you want stored procedures, use this package, [Emysql][emysql].
-For mnesia-style transactions, one of the multiple [erlang-mysql-driver][16]s may suite you best.
+If you are looking for the **plain necessities**, you should use the [ejabberd][7] mysql driver.
+It is simple, battle tested and stable.

+#### Transaction
+For **mnesia-style transactions**, one of the multiple '[erlang-mysql-driver][22]s' may suite you best.
+There are [quite many][16] branches of it out there, and they are based on the same project as the ejabberd driver.
 To learn more about out the differences between the drivers, see the [mysql driver history][history].

 ## Getting Emysql